Klipper3d/klipper/docs/Bed_Level.md

 In order to perform the paper test, cut a small rectangular piece of paper using a pair of scissors (eg, 5x3 cm).
-The paper generally has a width of around 100 microns (0.100mm).
+The paper generally has a thickness of around 100 microns (0.100mm).
 (The exact width of the paper isn't crucial.)

 The first step of the paper test is to inspect the printer's nozzle